-In August 1926, when Susie's mother celebrated her 94th birthday, Susie and Wils threw her a surprise birthday party at the old homestead.
-More than 225 relatives and friends showed up.
+In August 1926, when Susie's mother celebrated her 94th birthday, Susie and Wils organized a large picnic in her honor as a surprise party.
+It was held at the old homestead, and more than 225 relatives and friends attended.
+The Connellsville Daily Courier published a story about the event:

+Mrs. Mary Harbaugh was delightfully surprised Sunday when 225 guests assembled at the home of her son-in-law and daughter, Mr. and Mrs. A.W.
+Conn on the old Harbaugh homestead in Turkeyfoot Township to celebrate the ninety-fourth anniversary of her birth.
 The affair was in the form of a family reunion and will remembered as a very enjoyable occasion.
 The family which dates from Casper Harbaugh, who settled in Somerset county in 1732, has spread to many points.
 Five generations were represented at the reunion....
-At noon a basket picnic dinner was served under the shady trees.
+At noon a basket picnic dinner was served under the shady trees....
+The following officers were elected for the ensuing year: President, Warren D. Younkin; secretary, Miss Lena Younkin; treasurer, Dr. J.R.
+Silvis of Greensburg.
+Other members of the family were present from Greensburg, Pittsburg, Rockwood, Star Junction, Addison, Charleroi, Somerfield and Johnstown.

-During late spring 1938, Wils was stricken with an incurable case of pneumonia.
-He died on May 30, 1938, at the age of 64.
-His remains were laid to rest in the Jersey Church Cemetery near Ursina, Somerset County.
+During late May 1938, Wils was stricken with a heart attack, perhaps also suffering an incurable case of pneumonia.
+He was forced to quit work and, after a duration of about 10 days, died on May 30, 1938.
+His age at the time was 64 years, three months and 24 days.
+His remains were laid to rest in the Jersey Baptist Church Cemetery near Ursina, Somerset County.
 A short obituary in the Connellsville Daily Courier noted that he was survived by 15 grandchildren and four great-grandchildren.

 In 1942, as she neared age 70, Susie is known to have traveled almost monthly to visit her sister, Rosetta (Harbaugh) Miner in Connellsville, PA.